 Pro-Vice-Chancellor for Research

-The TRAC Steering Group, formed in December 2008, has oversight of the TRAC process and the mechanisms in place to ensure compliance with national TRAC standards.
+The TRAC Oversight Committee is responsible for the oversight of the TRAC process and ensuring compliance with the national TRAC guidance.

-The group meets formally three times a year and its terms of reference are:-
+The committee meets five times per year, and its terms of reference are as follows:

 |Academic members||Finance and Planning members|